sammazar/sammazar.github.io/_posts/2025-03-24-saturn-ring.md

 ## Recent and Upcoming Crossings

 The most recent ring plane crossing occurred in 2009, coinciding with Saturn's equinox.
 Observations during this crossing provided unparalleled insights into the intricate interactions between the planet's rings and its magnetosphere.
-Cassini's observations during this period revealed transient phenomena such as spokes and ring waves, helping refine models of ring dynamics.
+Cassini's observations during this period revealed transient phenomena such as ring waves, helping refine models of ring dynamics.
 The next ring plane crossing is expected to occur in this month (March 2025), offering a renewed opportunity for both ground-based and space-based telescopes to capture high-resolution data.

 ## Scientific Opportunities and Insights